How to Start a Business in Connecticut Checklist:

 In Connecticut, the statewide rate of 6.35% applies to the retail sale, lease, or rental of most products and services.

-You can file and make payments with the Taxpayer Service Center (TSC) or over the telephone with the Business Telefile System.
+You can file and make payments with the Connecticut Department of Revenue Services (DRS) myconneCT online center or over the telephone with the Business Telefile System.
 If you choose to register online, it's important to note that the fee must be paid through your savings or checking account.
 No credit card payments are accepted.
 Your registration could take up to ten days to complete.

 For those looking to obtain a seller's permit fast, we recommend registering through your local offices.
 If you visit during business hours, you will immediately receive a temporary permit.